aadzz1862/AWSFileProcessor/README.md

 Create the lambda using the pyhton code from `Lambda/pocprocessdynamodbinsert/lambda_function.py`

-Detailed configuration for this lamba is availbe on the yaml file `pocprocessdynamodbinsert.yaml`
+Detailed configuration for this lambda is available on the yaml file `pocprocessdynamodbinsert.yaml`

-Add the below permisssion for this lamda roles in IAM
+Add the below permisssion for this lamdda roles in IAM

 <img width="500" alt="image" src="https://github.com/aadzz1862/AWSFileProcessor/assets/86231542/81a6f957-dc0a-4357-9843-766724edac84">